t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The limitation to a known set of representation formats fosters portability.
 Most of all, however, this constraint is the key to modifiability, as hypermedia-driven, uniform interfaces allow clients and servers to evolve independently, and hence enable a system to evolve.

+For a large number of IoT applications, the hypermedia controls are mainly used for the discovery of resources, as they often serve sensor data.
+Such resources are "dead ends", as they usually do not link any further and only have one form of interaction: fetching the sensor value.
+For IoT, the critical parts of the Uniform Interface constraint are the descriptions of messages and representation formats used.
+Simply using, for instance, "application/json" does not help machine clients to understand the semantics of the representation.
+Yet defining very precise media types limits the re-usability and interoperability.
+Representation formats such as SenML {{I-D.ietf-core-senml}} try to find a godd trade-off between precision and re-usability.
+Another approach is to combine a generic format such as JSON with syntactic as well as semantic annotations (see {{I-D.handrews-json-schema-validation}} and {{W3C-TD}}, resp.).

 ## Layered System

 This constraint enforces that a client cannot see beyond the server with which it is interacting.